 Another significant part of the Residency in Ministry is the Fruitfulness Project, which each Provisional Member must propose, share, implement, and discuss in order to receive feedback.
 The public sharing of the Project constitutes a significant part of the annual RIM Retreat.
 Another part of the RIM Retreat is an annual check-in that the Board of Ordained Ministry is required to do with each Provisional Member according to the Book of Discipline.

-Check the webpage for full instructions for the Fruitfulness Project.
+See below for full instructions for the Fruitfulness Project.

 In the third year of RIM, the Provisional Member has the opportunity to begin preparing their work for interviews with the Board of Ordained Ministry for Full Membership and Ordination.

 Check this webpage for “Required Work for March BOM Interviews” for a complete description of the written examination and interview by the Conference Board of Ordained Ministry for Full Deacon and Full Elder Membership.